-Wet rooms - the essential guide | Wet room ideas | Ideal Home
+Wet rooms – Wet room bathrooms – Wet room ideas – Wet room designs

 Useful contacts

 It’s best to employ a specialist company rather than a separate builder, plumber and tiler.
-The Kitchen Bathroom Bedroom Specialists Association (www.kbsa.org.uk) and the Federation of Master Builders (www.fmb.org.uk) both have online databases of specialists in your area.
+The Kitchen Bathroom Bedroom Specialists Association (kbsa.org.uk) and the Federation of Master Builders (fmb.org.uk) both have online databases of specialists in your area.
 Before choosing a company, ask to see examples of their work.

 Also try: